iloyu/Emmagee/README.md

-##Emmagee - a practical, handy performance test tool for specified Android App
+﻿##Emmagee - a practical, handy performance test tool for specified Android App

 Emmagee is a practical, handy performance test tool for specified Android App, which can monitor CPU, memory, network traffic, battery current and status([Some devices are not supported](https://github.com/NetEase/Emmagee/wiki/Some-devices-are-not-supported)), new features such as top activity and heap size if rooted([Root Toast may continously show](https://github.com/NetEase/Emmagee/wiki/FAQ)), are also supported in the [latest version](https://github.com/NetEase/Emmagee/releases).
 Additionally, it also provides several cool features such as customizing interval of collecting data,